sst/guide/_examples/how-to-create-a-flutter-app-with-serverless.md

 If you don't have the Flutter CLI installed on your machine, [head over here to install it](https://flutter.dev/docs/get-started/install).

-{%change%} Run the following in the project root.
+{%change%} Run the following in the `packages/` directory.

 ```bash
 $ flutter create frontend
 $ cd frontend
 ```

-This sets up our Flutter app in the `frontend/` directory.
+This sets up our Flutter app in the `packages/frontend/` directory.

 We also need to load the environment variables from our SST app.
 To do this, we'll be using the [`flutter_dotenv`](https://pub.dev/packages/flutter_dotenv) package.

-{%change%} Install the `flutter_dotenv` package by running the following in the `frontend/` directory.
+{%change%} Install the `flutter_dotenv` package by running the following in the `packages/frontend/` directory.

 ```bash
 $ flutter pub add flutter_dotenv
 ```

-{%change%} Create a `.env` file inside `frontend/` and create two variables to hold the development and production API endpoints.
+{%change%} Create a `.env` file inside `packages/frontend/` and create two variables to hold the development and production API endpoints.
 Replace the `DEV_API_URL` with the one from the steps above.

 ```
 DEV_API_URL=https://sez1p3dsia.execute-api.us-east-1.amazonaws.com